Parwana (1947 film): Plot

 Gopi (Suraiya) lives with her brother Kishan (K. N. Singh) and his wife in a village up in the hills.
 It is at this place that Inder and Rupa arrive.
 Kishan suggests that they stay in part of their big house as it will help them monetarily.
 Gopi and Inder grow close as Rupa asks her to give Inder his medication and take him for walks so he can get better and he also enjoys her company.
 Soon there is gossip in the village about Inder and Gopi, which Kishan overhears.
 He realizes that his sister is in love with Inder.
 He confronts Inder who admits he loves Gopi but not in the way they think.
 He has admired her free spirit and zest for life.
 He decides to leave the village for the city.
 Once back he again falls ill.
 The doctor says he's in danger of losing his mind and could probably die.
 Rupa goes to the village to fetch Gopi as she feels that only she can make Inder better.
 Rupa has finally understood that Gopi had taken Sakina's place in Inder's heart.
 After some hesitation, Kishan agrees to let Gopi go and follows her.
 In the city, Rupa confronts Inder who she thinks is in love with her but is scared to acknowledge it.
 Inder's parents come into the room and insult and slap Gopi.
 Kishan who has heard everything takes her back to the village and prepares to get her married.
 On the wedding day, Inder and Rupa arrive to bless the couple but there is a showdown between Gopi, Kishan, and Inder where Gopi falls from the cliff and dies.
-ITS OVER!